Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists at the Universities of Glasgow and Birmingham (UK) have just announced a prototype of special glasses that can block light wavelengths that cause seizures in people with light-sensitive epilepsy.

-According to a publication in the journal Cell Reports Physical Science , the prototype lens is made from liquid crystals and can block up to 98% of light in the 660-720nm wavelength range - the wavelength range identified as the cause of seizures in the majority of light-sensitive epilepsy patients.
+According to a publication in the journal Cell Reports Physical Science , the prototype lens is made from liquid crystals that can block up to 98% of light in the 660-720nm wavelength range - the wavelength range identified as the cause of seizures in the majority of light-sensitive epilepsy patients.

 Professor Zubair Ahmed, a neuroscientist at the University of Birmingham and co-author of the study, said: "This is an incredibly exciting project.
 When we started four years ago, we thought it was a science fiction idea.
 Now we have demonstrated the potential of using liquid crystal lenses to filter specific wavelengths of light."